 La Paz is a popular place for visitors as it serves as a hub for many when traveling in Bolivia.
 During our three months in Bolivia, we found ourselves in La Paz often, and we came to love this unique city.
 The place is huge and there is a lot to see and do.
-We don’t pretend to be experts on this destination, but we hope the information provided in this La Paz city guide helps you enjoy it as we did.
+We don’t pretend to be experts on any destination, but we hope the information provided in this La Paz city guide helps you enjoy it as we did.

 Getting There and Away